marsctx/Azure-ELK-Deployment/README.md

 Next, run the commands below to verify the hosts file that identify the web and ELK serervs network IP.

-   - Note: It is important that this file reflects the IP addresses included in the network where ELK is being deployed.
+   - <em>Note: It is important that this file reflects the IP addresses included in the network where ELK is being deployed.</em>

 ```md
 $ cd /etc/ansible